ThanhDiemNguyen/cse15l-lab-reports/Lab-Report-5.md

         echo "Failed test merge."
     fi
     ```
     The condition is true because there exists the word "merge" in the out.txt (standard output of line 34).
+All line from 46-50 run.

  * **Line 52**: `let GRADE-=ERROR`